haukex/raspinotes/BaseInstall.md

    - The RPi Imager is very useful in that it allows provisioning a headless RPi with networking and SSH set up, but sometimes, `cloud-init`, which the RPi Imager uses, can get in the way of making modifications, e.g. when cloning SD cards.
 Therefore, it can be removed after it is no longer needed:
-     - `sudo apt purge -y cloud-init && sudo apt autoremove -y`
+     - `sudo apt purge -y cloud-init && sudo apt autoremove -y --purge`
-     - `sudo rm -rvf /etc/cloud/ /var/lib/cloud/ /boot/firmware/{user-data,network-config}`
+     - `sudo rm -rvf /etc/cloud/ /var/lib/cloud/ /boot/firmware/{user-data,network-config} /etc/netplan/*`
-     - There may also be files in `/etc/netplan` that cause automatic reconfigurations on reboot.
+     - **Note** that this may remove existing WiFi network connections; you should check this after doing the above;
+       also after the next reboot you may need to connect to the RPi directly instead of over the network.

    - To add a Wi-Fi network later, either use `sudo nmtui`, or run `nmcli --ask device wifi connect <SSID>` (may need to first disconnect from Wi-Fi for the latter).
 Hint: `nmcli device wifi list`